Big South announces baseball players of the week

 From Big South Sports

-CHARLOTTE, NC - VMI senior first baseman Jordan Ballard (Troy Va.) and Charleston Southern junior pitcher Tyler Thornburg (Atlanta) have been named the Big South Conference's Choice Hotels Player of the Week and The Crons Brand Pitcher of the Week, respectively, for games played March 8-14, it was announced today by the League office.
+CHARLOTTE, NC - Winthrop redshirt-sophomore outfielder Sean Sullivan (Columbia, S.C.) and Gardner-Webb freshman pitcher Michael Hanzlik (Blythewood, S.C.) have been named the Big South Conference's Choice Hotels Player of the Week and The Crons Brand Pitcher of the Week, respectively, for games played March 15-21, it was announced Monday by the League office.

-Ballard hit .571 (8-14) with six home runs, 14 RBI, seven runs scored, one double, two walks, a .611 on-base average and a 1.929 slugging percentage in five games last week.
-He had three games in four days with at least four runs driven in, and had two multi-home run games in three days.
-On Monday, Ballard came off the bench and hit a solo home run against Bryant, then hit a first inning grand slam and a seventh inning solo shot in a 12-8 win over La Salle on Thursday.
-In Saturday's doubleheader against La Salle, he reached base in the first game on a hit-by-pitch, then blasted two home runs and had four RBI in the nightcap.
-In Sunday's finale, he went 3-4 with four RBI, and was a triple short of the cycle.
-Ballard, who is now tied for fourth in VMI history with 31 career home runs, was named one of Collegiate Baseball's National Players of the Week for his efforts.
-Meanwhile, VMI is off to its best start in school history at 14-1 and is ranked No. 30 in this week's Collegiate Baseball national poll.
+Sullivan hit .650 (13-20) in five games last week, with two home runs and nine RBI, in addition to a .731 on-base average and 1.050 slugging percentage.
+During a three-game stretch in the Coca-Cola Classic, Sullivan went 10-12 with eight RBI and one home run, and recorded eight consecutive hits in back-to-back games against Columbia and Kent State.
+Sullivan also walked five times, reached on a hit-by-pitch and did not strike out in any game.
+He also scored 10 runs, had two doubles, swiped three bases and was perfect on his 16 fielding chances in the outfield.
+Sullivan entered the week hitting .250 and raised his batting average to .368 following his effort that included four multi-hit games and three multi-RBI contests.

-Thornburg threw a complete game gem Sunday at No. 6 Florida in leading Charleston Southern to a 6-3 win over the Gators.
-He held Florida to season-lows in both runs (3) and hits (7), in addition to a .212 batting average.
-Thornburg struck out 11 batters, including two in the bottom of the ninth inning to give CSU the victory.
-Thornburg's line last week: 1-0, 3.00 ERA, 9 IP, 7 H, 3 R/ER, 3 BB, 11 SO, .212 opponents' batting average.
+Hanzlik tossed a gem in Gardner-Webb's 9-0 win over Harvard last Monday, pitching a complete game, one-hit shutout vs. the Crimson.
+He allowed just one single, a leadoff hit in the top of the second, and retired 21 batters in a row before plunking a batter with one out in the ninth.
+Hanzlik recovered to retire the final two hitters and faced just one batter over the minimum with the help of a second-inning double play.
+He struck out five batters in earning his first career win, and retired at least 12 consecutive hitters for the second time this season.

-Other Player of the Week Nominees: Derek Smith (Charleston Southern), Steve Davis (Coastal Carolina), Max Fulginiti (High Point), Mack Hite (Presbyterian College), Sam Roberts (VMI) and Chas Crane (Winthrop)
+Other Player of the Week Nominees: Nick Chinners (Charleston Southern), Taylor Motter (Coastal Carolina), Daniel Merck (Gardner-Webb), Steve Antolik (High Point), Matt Hillsinger (Radford) and Graham Sullivan (VMI).

-Other Pitcher of the Week Nominees: Matt Rein (Coastal Carolina), Mikel Rodenberg (High Point), Jesse Harmon (Presbyterian College), Bobby Bolling (Radford), Sam Roberts (VMI) and Tommy Lawrence (Winthrop).
+Other Pitcher of the Week Nominees: Andrew White (Charleston Southern), Ryan Connolly (Coastal Carolina), Shawn Teufel (Liberty), Eddie Butler (Radford), Coby Cowgill (VMI) and Wade Newman (Winthrop).

 918 Frontage Rd.
 East